NovaAppsInc/NovaAppsInc/README.md

 You can reach me SNOOT#7514 on Discord, @SnootMan69 on Twitter.

 # `things I have made`
-- Software in C# and with software with electron
+- Software in C# and with electron
 - Discord bots
 - Websites
 - HTML video players